OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 >     - `CUSTOM`: Use your own custom layout.
 See [Custom recording layouts](advanced-features/recording/#custom-recording-layouts){:target="_blank"} section to learn how
 >     - Not available yet: `PICTURE_IN_PICTURE`, `VERTICAL_PRESENTATION`, `HORIZONTAL_PRESENTATION`<br><br>
 > - **defaultCustomLayout** _(optional string.
 Only applies if `defaultRecordingLayout` is set to `CUSTOM`)_
 >     - A relative path indicating the custom recording layout to be used if more than one is available.
-Default to empty string (if so custom layout expected under path set with [openvidu-server configuration](reference-docs/openvidu-server-params/){:target="_blank"} property `openvidu.recording.custom-layout`)
+Default to empty string (if so custom layout expected under path set with [openvidu-server configuration](reference-docs/openvidu-server-params/){:target="_blank"} property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`)

 <div></div>